 But there was always Hawaii…

 Sprinkled among these far-flung adventures were always trips to Hawaii.
-Pearl Harbor for the 60th Anniversary.
+Pearl Harbor for the 60th Anniversary of the attacks.
 (Who knew, at the time, that trip would be the last one where I freely packed a bottle of full-sized shampoo and nail clippers?)
 After a school year with a particularly unstable superintendent, we recovered with a week on Kauai and another week on Maui.

 But the island we have returned to over and over again is the Big Island of Hawaii.
 Great food, amazing snorkeling, hiking in Volcanoes National Park, raw coastlines dotted with less-crowded beaches than the other islands.
 When our older son, B, turned one, we took him and the extended family to Kona for a week – something we thought might do again at regular intervals.